-You should carefully consider the following risks and all other information contained in this Annual Report on Form 10-K and our other public filings before making any investment decisions with respect to our common stock.
+You should carefully consider the following risks and all other information contained in this Annual Report on Form 10-K and our other public filings before making any investment decisions with respect to our securities.
 If any of the following risks occurs, our business, prospects, reputation, results of operations, or financial condition could be harmed.
-In that case, the trading price of our common stock could decline, and our stockholders could lose all or part of their investment.
+In that case, the trading price of our securities could decline, and our stockholders could lose all or part of their investment.
 This Annual Report also contains forward-looking statements that involve risks and uncertainties.
 Our actual results could differ materially from those anticipated in the forward-looking statements as a result of specific factors, including the risks described below and elsewhere in this Annual Report on Form 10-K.

-We have incurred significant operating losses since inception and cannot assure you that we will again achieve profitability.
+We have incurred significant operating losses since inception and cannot assure you that we will achieve profitability.

 We have incurred significant cumulative net losses since our inception.
-Our net losses for 2014, 2013, and 2012, were approximately \$7.8 million, \$8.0 million, and \$10.0 million, respectively.
-At December 31, 2014, we had an accumulated deficit of approximately \$154.4 million.
+Our net losses for the years ended December 31, 2015, 2014, and 2013, were approximately \$9.2 million, \$7.8 million, and \$8.0 million, respectively.
+At December 31, 2015, we had an accumulated deficit of \$163.6 million.
 The extent of our future operating income or losses is highly uncertain, and we cannot assure you that we will be able to achieve or maintain profitability.

-Our independent auditor has expressed substantial doubt about our ability to continue as a going concern.
+Our future capital needs are uncertain and our independent auditor has expressed substantial doubt about our ability to continue as a going concern.
 Our ability to continue as a going concern is dependent on our ability to raise additional capital and our operations could be curtailed if we are unable to obtain the required additional funding when needed.
 We may not be able to do so when necessary, and/or the terms of any financings may not be advantageous to us.